peterkhe1999/CheatSheet/OSCP/README.md

 - **.lnk** shortcut files pointing to malicious resources.

-- Microsoft Office documents with embedded malicious **macros**.
-Macros can be written in **Visual Basic for Applications (VBA)**, which is a scripting language with full access to **ActiveX objects** and the Windows Script Host, similar to JavaScript in HTML Applications.
+- Microsoft Office documents with embedded malicious **macros** written in **Visual Basic for Applications (VBA)**, which is a scripting language with full access to **ActiveX objects** and the Windows Script Host, similar to JavaScript in HTML Applications.

 - An **HTML Application (HTA)** attached to an email to execute code in the context of Internet Explorer and to some extent, Microsoft Edge.